 The Wiltshire Festival of Engineering aims to help build a stronger manufacturing and engineering economy to serve the local community.
 I hope that by enthusing young people from an early age, we will inspire them to develop an interest in science, manufacturing and engineering so that they might consider it as an exciting, rewarding career.
 The Festival of Engineering is not a silver bullet, but I hope that it can grow to become a valuable resource for career education and inspiration in the region.

-Aimed at local school pupils in Years 6, 7, 8 and 9, the Festival will take place on Friday 3rd November 2017 at the Trowbridge Civic Centre.
-We anticipate hundreds of local young people attending and hope they will be inspired by some of the fantastic businesses that we have locally.
+Aimed at local school pupils in Years 6, 7, 8 and 9, the Festival took take place on Wednesday 28th September 2016 at Chippenham’s Olympiad Leisure Centre.
+We had over one-thousand local young people attending and I hope they were inspired by some of the fantastic businesses that we have locally.

-The Festival will be open between 4pm-5pm for other students and members of the public so that we can reach out to other young people with an enthusiasm for engineering.
+The Festival was also open between 3.30pm-5pm for students where their school didn’t get the chance to visit and also other young people with an enthusiasm for engineering.